seonokkim/mcp-client/README.md

 ## Acknowledgments

-This project is heavily inspired by and based on the work of Alejandro's MCP client implementation.
-Special thanks to [@alejandro-ao](https://github.com/alejandro-ao) for their excellent [mcp-client-python-example](https://github.com/alejandro-ao/mcp-client-python-example) repository, which served as a foundation for this project.
+This project is based on the work of [Alejandro's MCP client implementation](https://github.com/alejandro-ao/mcp-client-python-example), which served as a foundation for this project.

 ## Contact